 Whether or not you let your dog sleep in their own dog bed or to co sleep with you is down to personal choice and your individual circumstances.
+Some dogs may even share the same bed.
 However, what we would say with certainty for all dog owners is that ALL dogs should sleep in comfort whether that is a dog bed, dog mat in a crate or even on your own bed.
 Regardless of WHAT they sleep on it should certainly not be on the floor or in the cold as it could have a detrimental effect on their health.

 To not sleep on comfortable bedding can lead to joint problems and even depression.
 Better quality sleep leads to a happier dog so our opinion is that yes, a dog should definitely sleep in a bed or a comfortable equivalent.

 What to consider before buying a dog bed?

 Dogs spend a long time sleeping and in their bed.
 As you can probably guess, we are firm believers of never buying just any old tat for your dog and buying the best products will lead to a much happier dog and a better relationship between you and your dog.
 With this in mind, we’ve created this handy checklist for you to glance over to help decide which type and which bed is best suited for you and your dog.